Blog

 The editor needs to correct grammar, spelling and punctuation as per the client’s or publisher’s guidelines.

-The different stages of editing
+The three stages of editing

-The stages of editing include the structural edit; rough copy edit (line editing, fact checking and other tasks); fine or final copy edit.
-For publications, this is followed by the graphic design and final proof reading stages, and checking the ‘final proof’ prior to publication.
+The stages of editing include the structural edit; rough copy edit (including line editing, fact checking and other tasks); and final copy edit (or fine edit).
+For publications, the final copy edit is followed by the graphic design and final proof reading stages, and checking the ‘final press proof’ prior to publication.

 The number of editing passes required